 At the heart of these approaches is harnessing the Great Barrier Reef’s own way to reproduce, replenish, heal and adapt - coral spawning.

-But it is a huge challenge for science teams to reach the large scale required by interventions on their own.
+But it is a huge challenge for science teams to apply the restoration tools they’ve developed across the large scales of the Great Barrier Reef.

-As well as developing innovative restoration approaches, we are also building the foundations for their practical delivery across large areas of the Reef by harnessing people power.
+To answer this challenge, we are building the foundations for their practical delivery across large areas of the Reef using people power.

 By building foundations today, Traditional Owners and other Reef community groups are informed, prepared, enabled and empowered to lead and participate in securing a future for the Reef.

-Training Great Barrier Reef Indigenous Rangers at Heron Island for the 2024 On Country Spawning
+Training Great Barrier Reef Indigenous Rangers on Woppaburra sea Country in 2025

-In November 2024, Indigenous Rangers from six Traditional Owner groups will gather on Heron Island on the southern Great Barrier Reef on Gooreng Gooreng, Gurang, Byelle and Taribelang Bunda land and sea Country to train in advanced reef restoration techniques developed through the Reef Restoration and Adaptation Program (RRAP).
+In November 2025, Indigenous Rangers from eight Traditional Owner groups will gather on Woppaburra sea Country near Yeppoon on the Southern Great Barrier Reef to train in advanced reef restoration techniques, as part of the Indigenous Futures Project.

 - Gidarjil Development Corporation